Adobe

 Adobe (/əˈdoʊbi/ ə-DOH-bee; /es/; via Spanish, from Arabic الطّوب (at-tūb)) is a building material made from loam and organic materials.
 Adobe is Spanish for mudbrick.
 In some English-speaking regions of Spanish heritage, such as the Southwestern United States, the term is used to refer to any kind of earthen construction, or various architectural styles like Pueblo Revival or Territorial Revival.
 Most adobe buildings are similar in appearance to cob and rammed earth buildings.
 Adobe is among the earliest building materials, and is used throughout the world.

 Adobe architecture has been dated to before 5,100 BP.

 Description

-Adobe bricks are rectangular prisms small enough that they can quickly air dry individually without cracking.
-They can be subsequently assembled, with the application of adobe mud to bond the individual bricks into a structure.
-There is no standard size, with substantial variations over the years and in different regions.
-In some areas a popular size measured 8 × 4 × 12 in weighing about 25 lb; in other contexts the size is 10 × 4 × 14 in weighing about 35 lb.
-The maximum sizes can reach up to 100 lb; above this weight it becomes difficult to move the pieces, and it is preferred to ram the mud in situ, resulting in a different typology known as rammed earth.
+Traditional adobe bricks are unfired masonry units made from earth mixed with water.
+The earth generally contains sand and clay and may include gravel, while straw or grass is often added to help the bricks shrink more uniformly as they dry.
+The prepared mixture is placed in wooden moulds, compacted and levelled; after being removed from the moulds, the bricks are dried for several days and then turned on edge to continue curing.

+Adobe bricks have no universal dimensions, and their size and weight vary according to local practice and period.
+A New Mexico State University guide, for example, lists several common formats ranging from 4 × 8 × 16 in to 5 × 12 × 18 in, weighing approximately 28 to 59 lb.